Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Social.rst

 |

 The need to access the camera for scanning Qr-code.
-Thereby, accept the permission according to the following image
+Thereby, accept the permission according to the following image.

 |

 .. image:: image/Social/social_3.png